 UNHCR statistics on pushbacks to Serbia in 2021

 |Month||Bosnia and Hercegovina||Croatia||Hungary||Romania|

 It is noteworthy that in 2020 access to the territory and asylum procedure in Hungary was made possible only through a consulate in Belgrade.
 The new procedure in practice implies that persons in need of international protection have to send an email and schedule an appointment at the Consulate and to wait to be summoned in order to submit the Declaration of Intent for Lodging an Application on Asylum (‘DoI’).
 The new procedure is described in detail in the AIDA report on Hungary.
-According to the data obtained by IDEAS, more than hundred applications (individuals and families) have sent an email to the Consulate asking for the appointment.
+According to the data obtained by IDEAS, several hundred applications (individuals and families) have sent an email to the Consulate asking for the appointment.
 Only handful of them received the response stating that they are included on the list, and even less were invited to Consulate premises to lodge DoI.
-Only one family of Iranian converters from Islam to Christianity have entered Hungary in 2020, while many other families were rejected.
-IDEAS and InfoPark were providing technical assistance to those foreigners interested in applying for asylum.
-The problems which were detected are the following:
+So far, only 3 families from Iran (12 persons in total) have entered Hungary.
+IDEAS and InfoPark were providing technical assistance to the foreigners interested in applying for asylum.
+The problems that were detected are the following:

 - DoI formulars are in English, which represents a serious obstacle for most of the applicants